 In the event that the instrument appears to function abnormally, this section may help to find and solve the problem.
 Several possible problem conditions are described along with likely causes and solutions.
 If a problem arises, please read this section carefully and attempt to understand and solve the problem.
-If the problem cannot otherwise be solved, contact an Authorized Service Center (see Section 1.4, Authorized Service Centers on page 5) for assistance.
-Be sure to have the instrument's model number, serial number, voltage, and problem description available.
+If the problem cannot otherwise be solved, contact an Authorized Service Center (see Section 1.4, Authorized Service Centers, on page 6) for assistance.
+Be sure to have the model number, serial number, voltage, and problem description available.

 Problem Possible Causes and Solutions Incorrect temperature reading Incorrect R0, ALPHA, and DELTA parameters.
 Find the value for R0, ALPHA, and DELTA on the Report of Calibration.
-Reprogram the parameters into the instrument (see Section 1.4, Calibration Parameters).
+Reprogram the parameters into the instrument (see Section 6.12, Calibration Parameters).
 Allow the instrument to stabilize and verify the accuracy of the temperature reading.
 Controller locked up.
 The controller may have locked up due to a power surge or other aberration.
 Initialize the system by performing the Factory Reset Sequence.
 Factory Reset Sequence.
 Hold the SET and EXIT buttons down at the same time while powering up the instrument.
 The instrument displays shows '-init-' the model number, and the firmware version.
 Each of the controller parameters and calibration constants must be reprogrammed.
-The values can be found on the Report of Calibration.
+The values can be found on the Report of Calibration (see Section 6.12, Calibration Parameters, on page 27).
 The instrument heats or cools too quickly or too slowly Incorrect scan and scan rate settings.
 The scan and scan rate settings may be set to unwanted values.
 Check the Scan and Scan Rate settings.
 The scan may be off (if the unit seems to be responding too quickly).
 The scan may be on with the Scan Rate set low (if unit seems to be responding too slowly).
 Improper line voltage.
 Verify that the voltage reading in the bottom of the unit matches the source voltage.
 Unstable display Wait.
 Allow the instrument to stabilize for a few minutes.
 Proportional band may be incorrect.
 Refer to the proportional band on the Report of Calibration.
-The display shows any of the following: Err 1, Err 2, Err 3, Err 4, Err 5, Err 6, or Err 7 Controller problem.
+The display shows an error code Controller problem.
 The error messages signify the following problems with the controller.
 Err 1 - a RAM error Err 2 - a NVRAM error Err 3 - a Structure error Err 4 - an ADC setup error Err 5 - an ADC ready error Err 6 - a defective control sensor Err 7 - a heater error Initialize the system by performing the Factory Reset Sequence described above.
 Temperature cannot be set above a certain point Incorrect High Limit parameter.
-The High Limit parameter may be set below 375°C. Check this value as described in Section 6.9, Operating Parameters on page 25.
+The High Limit parameter may be set below 125°C. Check this value as described in Section 6.9, Operating Parameters, on page 25.
+Display is reading incorrectly The instrument was turned off at high temperatures and reenergized too quickly.
+Turn the instrument off until the display is completely off and then reenergize.
+Display flickers when the instrument is turned off This is normal operation and is more prevalent at high temperatures due to Seebeck Coefficient of the thermoelectric cooling devices.
+Some time is required to fully discharge the switching power supply and to complete the power off cycle.